Search Results for: archive

 I have been a past Silver Bay City Councilman and am a current board member for the Lake County Housing and Redevelopment Authority.
 These positions have given me an insight into issues that affect the City of Silver Bay and Lake County as a whole.

-I believe that two of the biggest issues facing the City of Silver Bay are the lack of economic development and the fiscal difficulties that affect small cities.
+I believe that two of the biggest issues facing the City of Silver Bay are the lack of economic development and the financial difficulties that affect small cities.

 I can be reached at 218-226-4019 and welcome any questions or comments.”

-Councilor Shane Hoff [4 year term – expires 12/18] – “I’ve lived in Silver Bay for a total of 23 years – the first 8 of my life and the past 15.
+Councilor Shane Hoff [4-year term – expires 12/22] – “I’ve lived in Silver Bay for a total of 23 years – the first 8 of my life and the past 15.
 I am married to my wife Lisa of 16 years who works at Northshore Mining and we have two children attending William Kelley.
 We are all very active in many areas of the community and look forward to making this an even better place to live.

 I am a member of the Silver Bay Fire Department since 2001 and coach youth hockey and baseball.
 My hobbies include fishing, hunting, camping, hockey, softball, tennis, golf and of course playing bean bags.